rhsanglay-gif/cccs106_projects/week2_labs/LAB2_REPORT.md

 ## Future Enhancements

-Add themes and color customization to the GUI for better design
+-Add themes and color customization to the GUI for better design

-Enhance form validation with regex for stricter input rules
+-Enhance form validation with regex for stricter input rules

-Implement profile saving to a file (JSON/CSV)
+-Implement profile saving to a file (JSON/CSV)

-Extend the project with more GUI applications (e.g., grade calculator, task manager)
+-Extend the project with more GUI applications (e.g., grade calculator, task manager)

-[Ideas for improving the applications or additional features to implement]